Tips and Things to Watch out For as a Beginner Stock Photographer and Videographer

 This post may contain affiliate links.
 Please see my full disclosure policy for details.

 Beginning your stock photography career may seem simple enough, but there are many things that some people fail to realize are important for running a successful business.
 Likewise, if you’re an amateur stock photographer looking to get into stock videography, the process of changing your shooting style can be either daunting or seem like an easy process.
 While it does take several new pieces of equipment, there are many other different things to consider as a new videographer.
 Here’s a list of things that I realized as I transitioned from a photographer to a videographer, and how to make the change a bit easier:

 Internet is Much More Important (and Costlier)

-Since you’re going to be moving files that are far larger than just photographs, it’s important to take a closer look into the speed and type of internet that you have.
+Since you’re going to be moving files that are far larger than just photographs, it’s important to take a closer look at the speed and type of internet that you have.
 If your internet is slow, it will be virtually impossible to effectively upload your videos to various stock agencies.
 If you need to upgrade your internet, it may prove to be quite expensive to achieve the speeds you need.

 Even after upgrading your internet if it needs to be, some internet providers enforce limits on the amount of data that you can upload or download per month.
-It’s important to know these limits, because if your internet gets throttled after you’ve uploaded past the limit that your internet provider allocates, you’ll be charged for whatever data you upload or download after.
-Especially since you’ll be upload large amounts of very big files, this might happen easier than one thinks.
+It’s important to know these limits because if your internet gets throttled after you’ve uploaded past the limit that your internet provider allocates, you’ll be charged for whatever data you upload or download after.
+Especially since you’ll be uploading large amounts of very big files, this might happen easier than one thinks.
 Unlimited plans are recommended, or a provider that doesn’t enforce limits on your internet.